Snap-on (SNA)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Snap-on’s EPS grew at a solid 10.2% compounded annual growth rate over the last five years, higher than its 4.4% annualized revenue growth.
+Snap-on’s EPS grew at a remarkable 12.3% compounded annual growth rate over the last five years, higher than its 5.6% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Snap-on Trailing 12-Month EPS (GAAP)

-We can take a deeper look into Snap-on’s earnings quality to better understand the drivers of its performance.
-As we mentioned earlier, Snap-on’s operating margin expanded by 3.5 percentage points over the last five years.
-On top of that, its share count shrank by 3.2%.
+Diving into the nuances of Snap-on’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Snap-on’s operating margin expanded by 2.1 percentage points over the last five years.
+On top of that, its share count shrank by 3.4%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Snap-on Diluted Shares Outstanding

 9. Cash Is King

-Taking a step back, we can see that Snap-on’s margin dropped by 5.7 percentage points during that time.
-It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
-If the longer-term trend returns, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Snap-on’s margin dropped by 1.9 percentage points during that time.
+If its declines continue, it could signal increasing investment needs and capital intensity.

 Snap-on Trailing 12-Month Free Cash Flow Margin

-Snap-on’s free cash flow clocked in at $275.6 million in Q1, equivalent to a 24.2% margin.
-This result was good as its margin was 1.8 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Snap-on’s free cash flow clocked in at $258 million in Q3, equivalent to a 21.7% margin.
+This result was good as its margin was 3 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
 Long-term trends trump fluctuations.

 10. Return on Invested Capital (ROIC)